 Integration language courses

-The BWHW offers integration courses funded by the Federal Office for Migration and Refugees.
+BWHW offers integration courses that are funded by the Federal Office for Migration and Refugees.

 Integration courses

 If you want to live in Germany, you should learn German.
-This is important when looking for a job, filling out applications, supporting your children in school, or meeting new people.
-You should also know a few things about Germany, such as its history, culture, and legal system.
+This is important if you want to look for work, fill out applications, support your children at school, or meet new people.
+You should also know some things about Germany, such as its history, culture, and legal system.

 Each integration course consists of a language course and an orientation course.

-The language course lasts a total of 600 teaching units (UE) in the general integration course, up to 900 teaching units (UE) in the special courses, and 400 teaching units (UE) in the intensive course.
+The language course lasts a total of 600 teaching units (TU) in the general integration course, up to 900 TU in the special courses, and 400 TU in the intensive course.

 The language course covers important topics from everyday life, for example:

-You'll also learn how to write letters and emails, fill out forms, make phone calls, and apply for jobs in German.
+You will also learn to write letters and emails in German, fill out forms, make phone calls, and apply for jobs.
 The language course concludes with the "German Test for Immigrants" (DTZ) exam.

 The orientation course

 Following the language course, you will attend the orientation course.
-This course comprises 100 teaching units (TU).
-The intensive course comprises 30 teaching units.
+It comprises 100 teaching units (TU).
+In the intensive course, it comprises 30 TU.

-In the orientation course you will talk about, for example:
+In the orientation course, you will talk about topics such as:

-- Values that are important in Germany, such as religious freedom, tolerance and equal rights for women and men.
+• Values that are important in Germany include, for example, freedom of religion, tolerance and equality between women and men.

 Literacy courses

-Not only in the German population, but also among immigrants, there are people who cannot read and write sufficiently.
-Many of them face an additional hurdle: They must not only speak German but also learn to read and write in the Latin alphabet.
-Literacy courses help these people achieve this.
+Not only among the German population, but also among immigrants, there are people who cannot read and write sufficiently.
+Many of them face an additional hurdle: they are expected not only to speak German, but also to learn to read and write in the Latin alphabet.
+Literacy courses help these people with this.

 In the literacy course...

-- In 1,000 lessons - and if they meet certain requirements, in a possible further 300 lessons - the participants experience that they too can learn to read and write successfully,
+• Participants experience, over 1,000 hours of instruction – and potentially an additional 300 hours if they meet certain requirements – that they too can successfully learn to read and write.

-- is learned in small groups, so the teacher has more time for each participant,
+• Learning takes place in small groups.
+Therefore, the teacher has more time for each participant.

-- the participants learn what they are capable of and that they too can actively participate in social life,
+• Participants learn what they are capable of and that they too can actively participate in social life.

-- Participants learn how to use a textbook in such a way that they can later attend other German courses or continue learning on their own.
+• Participants learn to use a textbook in such a way that they can later attend other German courses or continue learning on their own.

 Financial support

-The prerequisite is a valid authorization from the issuing authority, e.g. immigration office, job center, Federal Office for Migration and Refugees.
+A valid authorization from the issuing authority is required, e.g., immigration office, job center, Federal Office for Migration and Refugees.

-Further information on the funding requirements can be found at:
+Further information about the eligibility requirements for funding can be found at:

 BAMF - Federal Office for Migration and Refugees